AoDev/bard-router/documentation/docs/plugins_html5_history.md

 html5HistoryPlugin.register(router)
 ```

-If needed, you can access the `history` instance of [createBrowserHistory from ReactTraining history](https://github.com/ReactTraining/history#usage) at `router.history`.
+If needed, you can access the `history` instance returned by [createBrowserHistory](https://github.com/ReactTraining/history#usage) at `router.history`.